-It was a minor inconvenience of my youth—unlike our neighbor, no one in my family got any ticks—but their constant presence was enough for me to develop, perhaps unjustifiably at first, a strong hatred of them, these gigantic "rats with hooves."
+It was a minor inconvenience of my youth—unlike our neighbour, no one in my family ever got bitten by any ticks that lived on them—but their constant presence was enough for me to develop, perhaps unjustifiably at first, a strong hatred of them, these gigantic "rats with hooves."
 (I got very good at scraping their crap off the bottom of my shoes with sticks.)
 They were truly a burden in this forested region.
 We were overrun.
 Without enough food to survive, they killed scores of vegetation—and year after year, the citizens of my great land would argue about whether or not government-based hunts were ethical to cut down the deer population.
 (They still do.)
 There were days in my adolescence that I'd hear a chorus of gunshots echoing throughout my hometown, and knew the creatures were falling to their demise.
 I now remember those sounds warmly.

 Really, though, it wasn't until I was about to enter college, when my mother was driving me to Boston for freshmen orientation, that I became certain I had always been right: Deer suck.